AI Summary · Unofficial

 CommuniquéDefense & Security

-2026 List of Defence Equipment Subject to Control
+2026 List of Controlled Military Equipment and Materiel

 Amended Legislation

-Change:It repeals the 2023 List of Materials Subject to Control, published in the Official Gazette dated December 3, 2022, and replaces it with the 2026 list.
+Change:The 2023 List of Materials Subject to Control, published in the Official Gazette dated December 3, 2022 (No. 32032), is repealed and replaced by the updated 2026 list.

-Defence Industry · Export Authorization · Import Control · Military Equipment · Ministry of National Defence
+Defense Industry · Arms Control · Export Licensing · Military Technology · Ministry of National Defence

 Amended Legislation